The letting market

 Dhalia letting specialists match the most suitable properties to a tenant’s requirements.
 This ensures that we continue to deliver a service to landlords and tenants that is unparalleled in Malta.

 We advise on the most appropriate rental rates based on our exceptional knowledge of the market environment.
 Most properties would include furniture, fittings, and appliances.
 Water, electricity, and TV are not included in the rental rate if it is a long-term let i.e. five months and over.
 These expenses are borne by the lessee on a consumption basis.

-Landlords do not incur expenses in relation to their property, except the estate agent’s fee (usually half a month’s rent).
+Landlords do not incur expenses in relation to their property, except the property consultant’s fee (usually half a month’s rent).
 It is accepted practice to lodge a sum equivalent to one month’s rent with the lessor as a deposit against breakages and outstanding bills.
-The deposit is refunded to the lessee upon the termination date of the lease, or offset against any pending bills or damages to the inventory as agreed between the parties.
+The deposit is refunded to the lessee upon the termination date of the lease or offset against any pending bills or damages to the inventory as agreed between the parties.